kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.113   Advance planning proposals: Sponsor eligibility.

-The sponsor of an advance planning and engineering proposal must be a public agency, as defined in §151.37(a), and must be legally, financially, and otherwise able to—
+The sponsor of an advance planning and engineering proposal must be a public agency, as defined in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.37   Sponsor eligibility.|§151.37]](a), and must be legally, financially, and otherwise able to—

 \(a\) Make the certifications, representations, and warranties required in the advance planning proposal, FAA Form 3731;